Sonata165/sonata165.github.io/musician.md

 <div class="content">
   <img class="image" src="/assets/images/playing_violin.JPG" alt="Image description">
   <p>
-    I embarked on my musical odyssey at the age of four.
-My foundational years were shaped under Xu Hongdu of the Shaanxi Musician's Association, followed by an enriching mentorship with Ji Xiaoquan, the distinguished former principal violinist at the Shaanxi Provincial Song and Dance Theatre Orchestra.
-My artistic prowess was further sculpted under the tutelage of Tian Hui, a leading figure in the Xi'an Conservatory of Music, and subsequently refined by <a href="https://www.comp.nus.edu.sg/cs/people/wangye/" target="_blank">Liang Danan (梁大南)</a>, a revered professor at the Central Conservatory of Music.
-Each phase of my journey has been a testament to my unwavering commitment and exceptional skill, setting me apart as a musician of rare caliber and passion.
+    My journey into music began at the tender age of four, laying the foundation for a lifelong passion.
+Early on, I was fortunate to study under Xu Hongdu of the Shaanxi Musician's Association.
+My learning journey continued under the guidance of Ji Xiaoquan, the esteemed former concertmaster of the Shaanxi Provincial Song and Dance Theatre Orchestra.
+My skills were further honed with Tian Hui, a prominent figure at the Xi'an Conservatory of Music, and later with <a href="https://baike.baidu.com/item/%E9%BB%84%E6%99%93%E8%8A%9D/6106409" target="_blank">Professor Huang Xiaozhi (黄晓芝)</a> and <a href="https://baike.baidu.hk/item/%E6%A2%81%E5%A4%A7%E5%8D%97/2844089" target="_blank">Professor Liang Danan (梁大南)</a>, respected maestros at the Central Conservatory of Music.
+Additionally, it's worth mentioning that throughout my six years in secondary school, I was an active participant in the Xi'an Tieyi High School Symphony Orchestra's rehearsals and performances, serving as the violin concertmaster for two years.
+Each step of my journey underscores my dedication and distinct talent, distinguishing me as a musician of unique depth and fervor.
   </p>
 </div>